 Alternatively, check out Amorgos, which is the most eastern island in the group.
 Here you’ll find winding streets, old buildings, churches, and architecture going back to Venetian times.
 The views from here are also impressive.

 Of course, Santorini and Mykonos are two of the most famous, so we have to talk about those.

 Mykonos has hit the headlines over the last few years as being a party island.
 However, it’s not a party island that’s particularly low quality.
 You’ll find many footballers and A-listers head here for their summer holidays.
 There is something for everyone nightlife-wise, but you can also find a quieter side of the island, with excellent restaurants and places to chill after dark.

 The beaches on Mykonos are also beautiful and ideal for days spent chilling after a heavy night or simply enjoying the view before you.

 As for Santorini, what can we say?
 It’s one of the most stunningly beautiful sights you’ll ever set your eyes on!
 However, it is a bustling island that is becoming overrun with tourists during the main summer season.
 As such, it might be an idea to avoid June to September.

-The island is made of two main towns, called Fira and Oia.
+The island is made up of two main towns, called Fira and Oia.
 Both towns sit high on the hillsides and offer stunning views – be sure to check out the sunsets!
-Beaches on Santorini are pebbled with different colored stones depending upon which side of the island you’re facing.
+Beaches on Santorini are pebbled with different colored stones depending on which side of the island you face.
 Because a volcanic eruption formed Santorini, the landscape is quite rugged, surprising many first-time visitors to the island.